manuflores/manuflores.github.io/_pages/about.md

 I guide the answer to these questions using the following mathematical methods.

-* Applied mathematics:
 * Applied and Numerical Linear algebra
 * Differential Geometry
 * Matrix groups
 * Topology

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.